FranzBonaparta/RetroSpriteMaker/README.md

 **RetroSpriteMaker** is a tool that will help you draw sprites the retro way.
 Draw your sprite then copy the grid created — no image files involved!
 This tool keeps only what's essential: the color data of the drawing.
+💡New features: you can now alterne to 8*8, 16*16 or 32*32 and export your image to PNG !

 ## 🛠 Materials required